-- 1. Click Add Voucher Definition.
-The Add Voucher Definition dialog box opens. - 2.
-Make the following settings: Name: Enter a descriptive name for this voucher definition.
+Click Add Voucher Definition.

+The Add Voucher Definition dialog box opens.

+Name: Enter a descriptive name for this voucher definition.

 Validity period: Enter the time span for which a voucher with this definition will be valid.
 Counting is started at the first login.
 It is highly recommended to enter a time period.